ilyastupin/ai-cli/README.md

   --delete <file-id>    Delete a file by ID from OpenAI --list                List uploaded files
-  --run <name>          Run a script from ./commands (requires --chat) --json                Output machine-readable JSON (for --upload, --delete, --list) --help                Show this message
+  --run <name>          Run a script from ./commands (requires --chat) --search              Perform a Brave search and attach results to the chat --json                Output machine-readable JSON (for --upload, --delete, --list) --help                Show this message

+Note: If no parameters are specified and a chat file is configured, it will use the current chat.
 ```

 ## Examples